Transfusion-transmissible infection surveillance report

 7. The estimated residual risk of transmission for HIV, HCV, HBV, HTLV and syphilis in Australia is very low – less than one in one million per unit transfused.
 This supports that Australia’s blood supply is among the safest worldwide in respect of TTIs for which testing is conducted.
 Despite this, there remains a minimal but real risk of TTIs that must be carefully considered before any transfusion.

-8. Bacterial screening of 123,751 platelets donations identified 130 (0.11%) as confirmed positive.
+8. Bacterial screening of 131,486 platelets donations identified 159 (0.12%) as confirmed positive.
 The majority of organisms identified were slow growing anaerobic skin flora not usually associated with post transfusion septic reactions.
-However, a minority of platelets grew clinically significant organisms that were likely to have been due to transient or occult bacteraemia in the donor and could have led to potentially serious septic transfusion reactions in the recipient.
+However, a minority of platelets grew clinically significant organisms that could have led to potentially serious septic transfusion reactions in the recipient.

-During 2022, there were no confirmed cases of transfusion-transmitted bacterial infection.
+During 2023, there were no confirmed cases of transfusion-transmitted bacterial infection.
 Based on Lifeblood data from May 2008 – June 2023, the risk of transfusion-transmitted bacterial infection from a platelet transfusion is calculated to be 0.34 per 100,000.
-This compares favourably with Canadian Blood Services data indicating a rate of 0.41 per 100,000 platelet component.

 Lifeblood response to finding 1 - increasing trend in HCV prevalence in first-time donors

-The 0.05% first‑time donor prevalence in 2022 is six times lower than the estimated ~0.3% living with chronic hepatitis C reported for HCV national surveillance data for 2022.
-However, these figures are not directly comparable as the majority of HCV‑positive donors represent past exposure.
+The 0.07% first time donor prevalence in 2023 is four times lower than the estimated ~0.3% living with chronic hepatitis C reported for HCV national surveillance data for 2023.
+However, these figures are not directly comparable as the majority of HCV positive donors represent past exposure.

 Lifeblood response to finding 2 - Higher detection rate of transfusion-transmissible infections in first-time donors

 First-time donor testing measures prevalent infection, whereas repeat donor testing measures incidence.
 Therefore, this is an expected finding.
-As documented above, an incident infection, where there is a risk of the donor being in the window period, is the predominant blood safety risk.
+Incident infections, where there is a risk of the donor being in the window period, is the predominant blood safety risk.
 However, donor selection also plays an important part in blood safety.
 Lifeblood focuses on education of all donors, particularly first-time donors, including providing a blood safety-based brochure translated into a number of languages highlighting the pivotal role of accuracy and honesty in answering the standard questionnaire.
 This is demonstrated to be effective in Finding 3.

 In accordance with state and territory laws, there are penalties including fines and imprisonment for anyone providing false or misleading information.